 - Provide funding and technical support for fishermen to make their industry more sustainable.

-- Ensure the fishing industry gets a fair price for their produce and consumers can trust the seafood they eat (through regulating quality and labelling of fish throughout the EU).
+- Ensure the fishing industry gets a fair price for their catches and consumers can trust the seafood they eat (through regulating the quality and labelling of fish throughout the EU).

 - Support fish farming and aquaculture.